This test is done to identify the type of bacteria that is causing the infection in the lungs.

 Risk of infection is based on two key factors: the concentration of the Legionella and the resistance of the individual.
 Many sources claim that if you’re young and healthy that you can’t get the disease.
-There are no known numbers or comparison between immune system and the concentration of Legionella, making it impossible to know when you are completely safe or not.
+There are no known numbers or comparisons between immune system and the concentration of Legionella, making it impossible to know when you are completely safe or not.
 Generally people with weak immune systems such as organ transplant patients, cancer patients receiving chemotherapy, the elderly and smokers are more susceptibly to the disease.

 Those who are sick or old have an increased risk of contracting Legionnaires’ disease and they have a higher risk of dying from the disease.
 Due to having a residency of people who have weakened immune systems, death rates in hospitals and nursing homes have a rate higher than most other types of buildings.